programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

       labs(title = "Figure 1 - Daily tweets dispersed on whether or not they\ncontain #sesamestreet", y="Number of Tweets", x="Date", subtitle = "Period: 4 december 2021 - 13 december 2021", caption = "Total number of tweets: 2.413") +
       guides(linetype = guide_legend(title = "Whether or not the\ntweet contains \n#sesamestreet"))

-{% include figure.html filename="scalable-reading-of-structured-data-1.png" caption="Daily tweets in the period from 4 December 2021 until 13 December 2021 dispersed on whether or not they contain '#sesamestreet'.
+{% include figure.html filename="scalable-reading-of-structured-data-1.png" alt="Plot that shows the distribution of harvested tweets from the 4th of December 2021 until the 13th of December 2021" caption="Daily tweets in the period from 4 December 2021 until 13 December 2021 dispersed on whether or not they contain '#sesamestreet'.
 The tweets from this period were collected by a freetext search on 'sesamestreet' without the hashtag.
 The total number of tweets returned was 2413." %}

 You are now going to visualise your results.
 Using the code 'ggplot(aes(date, n)) +', you are creating a visualisation of the four preceding lines (which transformed the data to help us explore the chronology of tweets with and without the official hashtag "\#sesamestreet").
 To pick up where you left off in the previous code chunk, continue with the `ggplot()` function, which is “tidyverse”'s graphics package.
 This function is told to label the x-axis "Date" and the y-axis "Number of Tweets" based on TRUE/FALSE values.
 The next function needed to generate the visualisation is `geom_line()`, where you specify "linetype=has\_sesame\_ht", which plots two lines in the visualisation, one representing
 TRUE and one representing FALSE.